yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 HTTP/2 priorities are fairly complex and not all servers fully respect them.
 Also, because HTTP/2 is built over TCP, prioritization is even trickier.
-It's possible that the server would start sending low priority resources, then switch to high-priority ones, but have the low-priority resources fill up the TCP queues, blocking more critical content.
+It's possible that the server would start sending low-priority resources, then switch to high-priority ones, but have the low-priority resources fill up the TCP queues, blocking more critical content.

-That means that the order of requests in HTTP/2 matters as well as their priorities if not sometimes more.
+That means the order of requests in HTTP/2 matters as much as their priorities – if not sometimes more.
 As a result you should be careful that using preload does not result in low-priority resources being requested before high-priority ones.
 You can do that by incorporating the `<link>` elements in your markup below the critical-path resources.
 For `Link` headers, there's [work underway][preload_medium_delay] to resolve that in Chromium.

-There are also issues when preloaded content is delivered over separate connections.
-In those cases, there is no server to correlate the requests according to their priorities.
+There are also issues when preloaded content is delivered over separate
+connections: there is no server to correlate the requests according to their priorities.
 But we'll discuss that more when we talk about contention.